Cesarandres91/Cesarandres91/README.md

 - 👀 I’m interested in data quality, data science, and data governance.
 - 🌱 I’m currently improving my skills in data science.
-- 💞️ I’m looking to collaborate on data governance and data quality projects.
+- 💞️ I’m looking to collaborate on data governance, quality, science or cybersecurity projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andreschile/)

 ## 🛠 Skills and Technologies